 (1) for full-semester courses,

-Grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2022, is a weekend, all grades for first-year classes are due Friday, January 14, 2022.
-All grades for upper-level classes with 100 or less exams are also due on Friday, January 14, 2022.
+Grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2023, is a holiday, all grades for first-year classes are due Friday, January 13, 2023.
+All grades for upper-level classes with 100 or less exams are also due on Friday, January 13, 2023.